tmbuza/sales_template_app/README.md

-# Sales App for Reference
+# Sales App Template for Reference
-A modified version of an app described [Here](https://www.youtube.com/watch?v=Sb0A9i6d320), but using a modified sales-like dataset.
+This template is a modified version of an app described [here](https://www.youtube.com/watch?v=Sb0A9i6d320).
+It is easily reproducible by a novice.